fabyanMikhael/AutoJson/README.md

 # Auto-Json

-Attempts to let classes be serializable without any work
+A python module that attempts to let classes be serializable without any work

 # Usage
 ```py